petzval/btferret/README.md

 RETURN

 ```
+C
   Number of bytes read

-inbuf[] = Received data
+  inbuf[] = read data

-  Number of bytes read = count if read succeeds.
-  A termination zero that is not part of the
+          a termination zero that is not part of the read data
-  received data is also added - so inbuf[Number of bytes read] = 0
+          is added so inbuf[Number read] = 0

-  On failure, there may be bytes in the buffer.
+PYTHON
+  data = byte array
+  Number of bytes read = len(data)

 If returned number of bytes read = 0
-the read_error() function returns one of the following:
+the read_error() function returns error reason
-  0 = OK - no error
-  ERROR_TIMEOUT = timed out
-  ERROR_KEY = x key press
-  ERROR_DISCONNECT = Remote device has disconnected
-  ERROR_FATAL = some other error such as device not connected

 ```

 SAMPLE CODE